juliorodrigues97/cyclistic-case-study/README.md

 - start_lat/lng, end_lat/lng

 **Data Cleaning:**
-- Negative or zero durations (8,153 trips) → replaced with NA
+- Negative or zero trip durations (8,153 records) → set to NA
-- Extreme durations (<1 min or >24 hours) → excluded from calculations
+- Extreme durations (<1 min or >24 hours) → excluded from analysis
-- Missing coordinates → retained (insignificant impact)
-- Duplicates → none
+- Duplicate records → none detected
-- ROCCC evaluation: reliable, objective, complete, consistent, current
+- Missing values were assessed and did not impact the final analysis
+- Columns not relevant to the analysis (e.g., demographic attributes) were removed

+**Data Quality (ROCCC):**
+- Reliable, Objective, Complete, Consistent, Current

 All data is **anonymized** and stored in `/data`.